 Cameras undergo final quality checks at the factory that frequently involve a number of shutter releases.
 It is, thus, normal to see a low, non-zero shutter count for a new camera.

-Isn't shutter failure covered by the manufacturer's warranty?
+Isn't shutter failure covered by Sony's warranty?

 If your shutter malfunctions and needs replacement, the service center will disassemble your camera, substitute the shutter with a new one, and reset the shutter count to zero.